 Cheryl Knight, C.A.R.E.
-Founder, President, Manna Congregation Leader
+Founder, Vice President, Manna Congregation Leader

 Cheryl has worked with trauma survivors since 1989.
 She coordinates the development of new project ideas in accordance with the needs of the target population.
 Cheryl authored Surviving In Sanity, a book about spiritual warfare.
 She has co-authored two other books on survivor topics with Jo Getzinger.

 Jo Getzinger, C.A.R.E.
-Founder, Vice President, Senior Prayer Minister
+Founder, President, Senior Prayer Minister

 Jo began working in the field of trauma recovery in 1989.
 She oversees and provides intensive prayer ministry to the severely wounded.
 She develops and coordinates conferences that C.A.R.E. sponsors to educate communities about ritual abuse and other severe abuse issues.
 She provides consultations to therapists, survivors, pastors, etc. She develops, oversees and is responsible for the clinical aspects of all C.A.R.E. programs.
 She presents at seminars and conferences, including the THRIVE conference.